 In the state of California, there hasn’t been widespread tax relief that applies to the diversity of businesses across our state.
-There are some provisions, such as a 3-month tax extension for businesses who earned less than one million in sales tax and interest-free, penalty-free tax payments for those with up to 5 million in sales tax revenue.
+There are some provisions, such as a 3-month tax extension for businesses that earned less than one million in sales tax and interest-free, penalty-free tax payments for those with up to 5 million in sales tax revenue.

-But the relief doesn’t help businesses struggling with cash flow or service-based businesses who don’t charge sales tax.
+But the relief doesn’t help businesses struggling with cash flow or service-based businesses that don’t charge sales tax.
 Additionally, eligible businesses who accepted PPP loans to make payroll this year still owe taxes on the very money they needed to keep their doors open.
 Fortunately, there are steps you can take to infuse cash back into your business beyond tax relief.

 Is Your Business Tax Ready?